CookieStudios5609/Easy-Guacamole-Podman/README.md

 # Easy-Guacamole-Podman
-Installing Apache Guacamole manually in Podman takes too long.
+Installing Apache Guacamole manually in Podman is under-documented and takes too long.
 Use this instead.